bbbbbr/gimp-tilemap-gb/README.md

 Features (DMG & CGB)
  * Tile deduplication (same colors/same pattern)
- * Optional remapping of colors to a specific palette (to repair per-tile color limit errors)
+ * Optional remapping of colors to a specific palette (user supplied palette or to repair per-tile color limit errors with the images current palette)

 CGB only features
  * Flipped X/Y tile deduplication